map of ANC1D My Advisory Neighborhood Commission newsletters

 In the fall of 2002, concerned about the domination of our ANC (Advisory Neighborhood Commission) by people attempting to impose changes on our neighborhood, with little respect for long-time residents, lower-income residents, and ethnic minority residents, I ran for the office of commissioner of my district, 1D03.
 Much to my surprise, every incumbent declined to run for re-election that year, and I found myself elected without opposition to an entirely new ANC, with commissioners who happened to have much more progressive and enlightened views than some of their predecessors.

-One of my services to this neighborhood is a monthly newsletter, which I and a neighbor distribute by hand to over 700 residences.
-(I accept no ANC funds for this newsletter, paying the entire cost, about $60 an issue, out of my own pocket.)
+One of my services to this neighborhood is a monthly newsletter, which I distribute personally to over 700 residences.
+(I accept no ANC funds for this newsletter, paying the entire cost, about $85 an issue, out of my own pocket.)
 I have long said that no resident should have to attend our tedious monthly meetings to find out what the ANC is doing.
-The newsletter tells my constituents what their ANC is doing, and incorporates a fair amount of neighborhood news, as well.
+The newsletter tells my constituents what their ANC is doing, and incorporates neighborhood news, as well.
+I try to make this newsletter news about the neighborhood, not your typical elected-official's bragging about what he's done for you lately.

 Here are those newsletters, the most recent first.